Roberto99-ops/Track-Chronometer/README.md

 Slaves modules are interchangeable one with the other.

 in Master_Schematic, A6 switch is designed in that way for convenience; obviously, while attching the switch to his pins, we have to take the necessary precautions.

+in all the Schematics, the distance between arduino pins is 5, and not 6.
 _______________________
 ### 5. Credits
 This project idea is taken from an existing project (mainly the arduino part), take a look if you're interested in: